wilmveel/wp-angular-plugin/README.md

 wp-angular
 ==========

+Wp-Angular is a Wordpress plugin wich helps you to write you wordpress templated in a declaretive and asynchronous way.
+This plugin intergrates wordpress with angular and provides a set of directies to access the content from the

 A set of Angular directives to make wordpress content availible in Angular.
 Wp-Angular makes it easy to write your templates in a sturctured way by separating model view and controllers.
 Angular also provides tool load content in a asynchrous way wich makes your website faster end more responsive.